The Safest and Most Dangerous Places in Mercer County, OH: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Mercer County is $332 per year, which is $132 less than the national average and $109 less than Ohio's state average.
-Below we compare counties similar to Mercer County:
+The overall cost of crime per resident in Mercer County is $332 per year, which is $132 less than the national average and $109 less than Ohio's state average.
+The comparison below uses counties similar to Mercer County:

 • In Cuyahoga County, OH, crime costs $713 per person, which is $381 more than in Mercer County.